mohamed-khaledes/React-Calculator-App/README.md

 # React-Calculator-App

-- Seeing the size of the elements adjust based on their device's screen size <br/>
+- Seeing the size of the elements adjust based on your device's screen size <br/>
 - Performing mathematical operations like addition, subtraction, multiplication, and division<br/>
 - Adjust the color theme based on your preference<br/>